ibm-cloud-docs/containers/cs_cluster_access.md

       {: screen}

 5. On the client machines where you or your users run `kubectl` commands, add the NLB IP address and the private service endpoint URL to the `/etc/hosts` file.
 Do not include any ports in the IP address and URL and do not include `https://` in the URL.
-  * For OSX and Linux users:
+  * For macOS and Linux users:
     ```
     sudo nano /etc/hosts
     ```